Achievable Rates for Channels with Deletions and Insertions: Introduction

 For a synchronization channel, it is useful to think of the input and output sequences in terms of runs of symbols rather than individual symbols.
-(The runs of a binary sequence are its alternating blocks of contiguous zeros and ones.)
-If there were a one-to-one correspondence between the runs of the input sequence $\un{X}$ and those of the output sequence $\un{Y}$, we could write the conditional distribution $P(\un{Y}|\un{X})$ as a product distribution of run-length transformations; computing the mutual information would then be straightforward.
+If there was a one-to-one correspondence between the runs of the input sequence $\un{X}$ and those of the output sequence $\un{Y}$, we could write the conditional distribution $P(\un{Y}|\un{X})$ as a product distribution of run-length transformations; computing the mutual information would then be straightforward.
 Unfortunately, such a correspondence is not possible since deletions can lead to some runs being lost, and insertions to new runs being inserted.

 The main idea of the paper is to use auxiliary sequences which indicate the positions (in the output sequence) where \emph{runs} were deleted and inserted.
-Consider a decoder that first decodes the auxiliary sequences, and then the transmitted codeword.
-Conditioned on the knowledge of the auxiliary sequences, the mutual information between the input and output sequences is a single-letter quantity which can be calculated easily.
-However, decoding the auxiliary sequences in addition to the codeword is sub-optimal and incurs a rate penalty, which we upper bound.
-The challenge is to define auxiliary sequences that lead to analytical lower bounds on the capacity with minimal rate penalty.
+Consider a decoder that decodes the auxiliary sequences in addition to the transmitted codeword.
+Such a decoder is sub-optimal compared to a maximum-likelihood decoder because of the extra information it decodes, but its performance is tractable.
+The mutual information between the channel input and output sequences is decomposed as the sum of two terms: 1) the rate achieved by the sub-optimal decoder, and 2) the rate loss due to the sub-optimality of the decoder.
+We obtain a lower bound on the channel capacity via lower bounds on each of the terms above.
+For the special case of the deletion channel, the rate achieved by the sub-optimal decoder can be precisely calculated.